TurboTux/CEA-INPE/README.md

 - 2.0 - bug hunting
 - 2.01 to 2.02 - bug smashing
 - 2.03 to 2.13 - redesigned user-reactant window, with new constraints
 - 2.14 - first REALLY public version (forget all the past!
 Version history is merely informative)          <- we are here!
+    (*The Three Stooges (Only, Omit and Insert tabs) still not working properly.
+Sorry.*)
 - 2.15 - I hope it doesn't exist anytime soon...